hugoLarrousse/WifiPi/README.md

    - [X] If none of them is reachable go directly to "new connection"

  - **connection lost**
-   - [ ] Be able to detect when the network is lost and reconnect or reboot the pi if necessary
+   - [X] Be able to detect when the network is lost and reconnect or reboot the pi if necessary
    - [ ] Be able to detect when the main app (cast h7 for exemple) is down

   - **update remotely**
-    - [ ] find a way to directly update the pi remotely (ssh or socket ? )
+    - [X] find a way to directly update the pi remotely via socket